top of page

 Registration Required!

-Dirt Shovel Tags
+Dirt Shovel Tags_edited.png

 Fort_mifflin_from_airplane_arriving_at_PHL.jpg

-Archaeology at Fort Mifflin, a University of Pennsylvania project directed by the team at Eternal Soldier in collaboration with the Weitzman School of Design and the Penn Museum Center for the Analysis of Archaeological Materials, investigates a Revolutionary War fort described as "the most under-investigated, under-appreciated, forsaken site in our nation’s military history”: Fort Mifflin in Philadelphia.
+Archaeology at Fort Mifflin, a community-based University of Pennsylvania project directed by the team at Eternal Soldier in collaboration with the Weitzman School of Design and the Penn Museum Center for the Analysis of Archaeological Materials (CAAM), investigates the Revolutionary War fort described as "the most under-investigated, under-appreciated, forsaken site in our nation’s military history”: Fort Mifflin in Philadelphia.

-Design Workshop 0921 #1.jpg
+Veterans Design Workshop

 Veterans in Design Workshop discussion with Eternal Soldier